-Dive computers must be used according to SIO/AAUS Guidelines for Computer Use (Appendix 7).
+Dive computers may be utilized in the place of diving tables and must be used according to SIO/AAUS Guidelines for Computer Use (Appendix 7).

 2.26 Depth Limits

 Each scientific diver shall be certified to a specific depth limit by the DSO.